markd2/Playdate/pdnotes.md

 disappear.

 From the lua docs, "Adds a mosaic effect to the display.
-Valid x and y values are between 0 and 3, inclusive.".
-So should cycle back to this when getting more stuff on the screen
+Valid x and y values are between 0 and 3, inclusive.".  ~So should cycle back to this when getting more stuff on the screen.~  Looks like it applies a chunkieness factor.
+Text looks like bad 1984 mac text scaling.

 Also a set refresh rate